Zelfior/reactflow_component/docs/index.md

 A node type as accepted by the ReactFlowGraph inherits from the `ReactFlowNode` class, its definition is found in `panel_reactflow.api`.
 A node type is defined by:

--   the `node_class_name` attributes provides the class name as appearing in the sidebar.
+-   the `node_class_name` attributes provides the class name as it appears in the sidebar.
--   the `ports` attribute lists the ports of the node (dots on the node side that can be plugged to).
+-   the `ports` attribute lists the ports of the node (represented visually by the dots on the node side that the ... can be plugged in to).
 -   the `create` function that returns the holoviz panel component that will be displayed in the node.
 -   the `name` attribute provides the node name, used to define links between nodes.

 A `WorkflowNode` is an extension of the `ReactFlowNode` with the following attribute and functions:

--   the `plugged_nodes` is filled by the `Workflow` instance and provides the node the other nodes plugged to it using a dictionary, allowing the nodes to communicate.
+-   the `plugged_nodes` is filled by the `Workflow` instance and provides the node the other nodes plugged to it ? using a dictionary, allowing the nodes to communicate.
 -   the `update` function is triggered when a graph change suggests the node needs to be updated (node creation, edge creation/removal).
-In this function, the developer implements what happens to a node when its inputs are updated.
+In this function, the developer implements / defines? what happens to a node when its inputs are updated.
 At the end of the `update` function, the `update_outputs` can be called to trigger the node children update.
--   the `get_node_json_value` function returns in a json like object what defines the node to its children.
-For example, a node that embed a FloatInput widget would be built to return the content of this widget in the dictionnary.
+-   the `get_node_json_value` function returns a json like object that defines the node to its children.
+For example, a node that embeds a FloatInput widget would be built to return the content of this widget in the dictionnary.
 -   `on_node_move`, `on_node_selected`, and `on_node_deselected` are functions triggered when the event happens to the node.
-This features is redundant with using the `on_event` function on the node graph.
+This feature is redundant? synonymous /identical to? with using the `on_event` function on the node graph.

 A set of WorkflowNodes is provided in `panel_reactflow.nodes` implementing the basic panel input widgets.
 They are all displayed in the example *all_base_nodes.py*: